Kane Waselenchuk: Professional career

 Waselenchuk has won 15 US Open Racquetball Championships, pro racquetball's most prestigious event, which is more than any other player (Sudsy Monchik is second with four US Open titles).
 He won it from 2003 to 2005 and from 2008 to 2019.

 Waselenchuk was undefeated in completed matches between January 2009 and September 2013 with his only losses coming from defaults due to injury.
-The streak was ended by Jose Rojas in the semi-finals of the Kansas City Pro-Am - the first IRT tournament of the 2013-14 season.
+The streak was ended by Jose Rojas in the semi-finals of the Kansas City Pro-Am – the first IRT tournament of the 2013–14 season.

-Early Seasons 2000-01 to 2002-2003
+Early Seasons 2000–01 to 2002–2003

 In his first tournament in April 2000 at age 18, Waselenchuk made it to the quarter finals before falling to Cliff Swain in five games.
-Then in October he played in his first US Open and upset defending champion Jason Mannino in the Round of 32 before falling in the quarters to Alvaro Beltran.
+Then in October he played in his first US Open and upset defending champion Jason Mannino in the Round of 32 before falling in the quarters to Álvaro Beltrán.

 Waselenchuk won his first IRT tournament in October 2001 a few weeks short of his 20th birthday, defeating John Ellis in the final of the Chicago event.
 He finished #4 in his first full season on the IRT.
-Waselenchuk improved to a #2 season ending ranking in 2002-03 (behind only Jason Mannino), winning 3 of the 5 finals he was in that season.
+Waselenchuk improved to a #2 season ending ranking in 2002–03 (behind only Jason Mannino), winning 3 of the 5 finals he was in that season.

-Middle Seasons 2003-04 to 2005-2006
+Middle Seasons 2003–04 to 2005–2006

-Waselenchuk began to dominate the IRT in 2003-04, when he won 6 of 13 IRT events, including his first US Open title, and he finished as the #1 IRT player for the first time.
+Waselenchuk began to dominate the IRT in 2003–04, when he won 6 of 13 IRT events, including his first US Open title, and he finished as the #1 IRT player for the first time.

-In 2004-05, Waselenchuk continued his dominance of the IRT by winning 8 of the 12 tournaments he entered, including the 2004 US Open, the second of his career.
-In the US Open final he gave up only four points to former IRT #1 Cliff Swain, winning 11-1, 11-3, 11-0.
+In 2004–05, Waselenchuk continued his dominance of the IRT by winning 8 of the 12 tournaments he entered, including the 2004 US Open, the second of his career.
+In the US Open final he gave up only four points to former IRT #1 Cliff Swain, winning 11–1, 11–3, 11–0.
 The 0 or donut is the first time a player has held his opponent scoreless in a US Open final.
 Waselenchuk successfully retained the season ending #1 ranking on the IRT.

-In 2005-06, Waselenchuk won 4 of the 10 IRT main events this season, including a third straight US Open title, when he again beat Swain in the final, but this time by scores of 11-5, 12-10, 12-10, and finished #1 at season's end.
+In 2005–06, Waselenchuk won 4 of the 10 IRT main events this season, including a third straight US Open title, when he again beat Swain in the final, but this time by scores of 11–5, 12–10, 12–10, and finished #1 at season's end.